Feyerabend/cc/ch04/sec4.7/display/drivers/README.md

 - *Edge Cases*: Handle unique scenarios, like overclocking the Pico's PIO for faster SPI, or integrating with other peripherals without library conflicts.

-However, it's not always ideal—high-level APIs save time for rapid prototyping, reduce errors, and handle common pitfalls like initialisation sequences.
+However, it's not always ideal--high-level APIs save time for rapid prototyping, reduce errors, and handle common pitfalls like initialisation sequences.